Guaranteed efficient energy estimation of quantum many-body Hamiltonians using ShadowGrouping: Methods

 In this section, we find an equivalent weight function $\wt$ for our tail bound~\eqref{eq:vector_bernstein} that can be used to assess each observable's individual contribution to the total bound.
 As of now, the current bound depends on all contributions jointly.
 However, the $1$-norm in \cref{eq:vector_bernstein} makes a subdivision into the individual contributions possible.
 To this end, we inspect the bound further.
 We start with a further upper bound~\cite[Theorem 2.4]{Candes2011_bernstein} to \cref{eq:vector_bernstein} to get rid of the mixed terms in the square and conclude that

-is to be minimized the most when trying to minimize \cref{eq:Bernstein_epsilon}.
-Since the argument is monotonously increasing with $\abs{\vec{h'}}$, this is equivalent to minimizing $\norm{\Vec{h'}}_{\ell_1} = \sum_i \abs{h_i}/\sqrt{N_i}$.
-In order to decrease the sum the most we like to find a measurement setting such that the summands change the most.
+is to be minimized the most when trying to minimize the failure probability.
+Since the argument is monotonously increasing with $\lpnorm[1]{\vec{h'}}$, this is equivalent to minimizing $\norm{\Vec{h'}}_{\ell_1} = \sum_i \abs{h_i}/\sqrt{N_i}$.
+In order to decrease the sum the most we need to find a measurement setting such that the summands change the most.
 If we define

 since $N_i \geq 1$ as per \cref{theorem:Bernstein}, the optimization boils down to maximizing $\sum_i w_i > 0$.
 Therefore, we come back to a form of the objective function where the arguments of the sum serve as the individual weights for each of the observables in the Hamiltonian.
 As a consequence, we can readily provide the weights to ShadowGrouping as sketched in \cref{fig:algorithm_idea}.
-There is one caveat left: \ref{theorem:Bernstein} does not hold if any of the Pauli observables has no compatible measurements, i.e., in case of $N_i = 0$ for some $i$.
+There is one caveat left: \cref{theorem:Bernstein} does not hold if any of the Pauli observables has no compatible measurements, i.e., in case of $N_i = 0$ for some $i$.
 In this case, \cref{eq:target_Bernstein_bound} is ill-defined.
 Using the fact that $w_i \leq \abs{h_i}\ \forall i$, we can numerically rectify the issue by setting

 with some hyperparameter $\alpha \geq 1$ that balances the immediate relevance of terms that have no compatible measurement setting yet with those that do but are of larger magnitude $\abs{h_i}$ in the Hamiltonian decomposition.
-Repeated rounds eventually leads to all Pauli observables having at least one compatible measurement setting such that we can evaluate \cref{eq:vector_bernstein}.
+Repeated rounds eventually lead to all Pauli observables having at least one compatible measurement setting such that we can evaluate \cref{eq:vector_bernstein}.
 In our numerics, we choose $\alpha$ such that observables with no compatible measurement setting yet are always preferred over the ones that do.
 Setting

 we find $\alpha$ to be at least